YoLinux.com: Linux Internet Server Security and Configuration Tutorial

 #define SYSLOG_LEVEL LOG_NOTICE

-(Note: I use /opt/portsentry/ because I like to locate custom files/software there.
+(Note: I use /opt/portsentry/ because I like to locate "optional" files/software there.
 It allows for an easy backup by separating it from the OS.
 If you prefer, you can use /etc/portsentry/ for configurations files and follow the Linux/Unix file system logic)

 The above default, "LOG_DAEMON", will log messages to the /var/log/messages file.